Skip to main content

 Adventurous activities abroad

 Adventurous activities are an integral part of the Scouting programme.
 There will be many times when parties of members will wish to take part in these activities whilst abroad.
 The chance to try activities in a new and exotic location should be attractive to the participant and carried out in as safe a manner as possible, remembering that The Association’s rules are applicable everywhere in the world.
-Advice is available from your Assistant County Commissioners Activities and International.
+Advice is available from your Visits Abroad Recommender.

 Doing it yourself

 This is the easiest option with regard to The Scout Association Rules, the activity is run in the same way as it would be in the UK.
 All activities which are subject to the Adventurous Activity Permit Scheme continue to be so controlled when you go abroad.
-You should talk through your plans with the appropriate County/Area Activity Adviser or Assessor and the Commissioner who has issued your current permit.
-They can then possibly arrange for your permit to be extended to cover your activities abroad, but can only provide any extension on the recommendation of an Assessor as with the granting of any permit.
+You should talk through your plans with the appropriate County/Area Activity Assessor and the Lead Volunteer / Permit Approver who has issued your current permit.
+If an assessor believes you have the skills to deliver the activity in the requested environment / setting they can make a recommendation to have your permit updated, this is done through reapplying for a permit, the assessor making a new recommendation and the Permit Approver / Lead Volunteer granting the permit once the remaining checks are undertaken.
 If no restriction is listed on a permit to limit you to the UK only then you can operate in similar environments abroad to those which you can in the UK.

 For instance, a person holding a permit for hillwalking in summer conditions in the United Kingdom should be capable of leading similar activities in other parts of the world.
 The difference will often be of scale and climate rather than the actual terrain.
 Equally, a person holding a water activity permit should be capable of carrying out activities to a similar level on foreign water (see POR Rule 9.13.3 for guidance on Classification of Water).

-Where hillwalking uses terrain or techniques that are not covered in the assessment of a hillwalking permit then a Commissioner’s explicit approval is required for the activity based on advice from someone with experience of the terrain and skills being used.
+Where hillwalking uses terrain or techniques that are not covered in the assessment of a hillwalking permit (specialist terrain) then a County Lead Volunteer explicit approval is required for the activity based on advice from someone with experience of the terrain and skills being used.

 Activities at Kandersteg